-PRELIMINARY COPY SUBJECT TO COMPLETION MERRIMACK PHARMACEUTICALS, INC. Annual Meeting of Stockholders September 11, 2019 9:00 a.m., Eastern time This proxy is solicited by the Board of Directors
+MERRIMACK PHARMACEUTICALS, INC. Annual Meeting of Stockholders

+October 17, 2019 9:00 a.m., Eastern time This proxy is solicited by the Board of Directors

-W The stockholder(s) hereby appoint(s) Gary L. Crocker and Ulrik B. Nielsen, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this proxy, all of the shares of common stock of MERRIMACK PHARMACEUTICALS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 a.m., Eastern time, on September 11, 2019, at the offices of Wilmer Cutler Pickering Hale and Dorr LLP, 60 State Street, Boston, MA 02109 or any adjournment or postponement thereof.
-The proxies are further authorized to vote, in their discretion, for the election of a person to the Board of Directors if any nominee named herein becomes unable to serve or for good cause will not serve, upon all matters incident to the conduct of the meeting, and upon such other business as may properly come before the meeting or any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Gary L. Crocker and Ulrik B. Nielsen, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this proxy, all of the shares of common stock of MERRIMACK PHARMACEUTICALS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 a.m., Eastern time, on October 17, 2019, at the offices of Wilmer Cutler Pickering Hale and Dorr LLP, 60 State Street, Boston, MA 02109 or any adjournment or postponement thereof.
+The proxies are further authorized to vote, in their discretion, for the election of a person to the Board of Directors if any nominee named herein becomes unable to serve or for good cause will not serve, upon all matters incident to the conduct of the meeting, and upon such other business as may properly come before the meeting or any adjournment or postponement thereof, to the extent permitted by Rule 14a-4(c) of the Securities Exchange Act of 1934, as amended.

-C This proxy, when properly executed, will be voted in the manner directed herein.
+This proxy, when properly executed, will be voted in the manner directed herein.
 If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.